 Incest is a touchy subject, one not typically addressed in mainstream cinema.
-Independent films, however, tend to explore more gritty subject matter and shed light on a world not typically seen in Hollywood films, in large part because the financing for these films isn't tied to shareholder interests.
+Independent films, however, tend to explore grittier subject matter and shed light on a world not typically seen in Hollywood films, in large part because the financing for these films isn't tied to shareholder interests.
 This is, perhaps, why we see incest in independent cinema far more often than in studio productions.

-Jamie Babbit’s The Quiet is a disturbing film about a father’s (Paul) demented incestuous relationship with his promiscuous cheerleader daughter, Nina (Elisha Cuthbert).
+Jamie Babbit’s The Quiet is a disturbing film about a father’s (Paul) unhealthy incestuous relationship with his promiscuous cheerleader daughter, Nina (Elisha Cuthbert).
 In the movie, deaf, mute girl Dot (Camilla Belle) moves in with her godparents, Paul (Martin Donovan) and Olivia (Edie Falco).
 Dot hasn’t spoken since the death of her mother, when she was seven.
 After living with her godparents for a while, Dot becomes aware of the relationship between Paul and Nina.
 Because Nina thinks Dot is deaf, she tells the girl her plan to kill her abusive father.

 The film got lackluster reviews, though Variety did describe it as a "Lifetime movie on crack.”see more on The Quiet